Author: YahNé Ndgo

 The food choices you make impact the environment — but you can be part of the soil solution.

 Whether you raise regenerative foods yourself, reclaim a vacant lot in your city to start a community garden or food forest, or help to develop a rural-to-urban food pipeline in your community, the RegeNErative Resource Guide will connect you with other Nebraskans that can get you started in a regenerative direction.
+When it comes to pest control, you’d want the best pest control specialists so you’ll have the best chance at eliminating pests in your garden.

 Even if — especially if — you live in a town or city and don’t have a background in farming, you are part of the soil solution, because your choices control what the farmer produces, and give you access to more nutritious foods produced by regenerative farmers.